Einherjer

 Einherjer is a Viking metal band from Haugesund, Norway, founded in 1993.
-Some of the band's albums are heavily folk influenced, while others have a more traditional symphonic black metal sound.
-Their lyrics retell Norse legends, and each of their albums has its own theme.
+Some of the band's albums are folk-influenced, while others have a traditional symphonic black metal sound.
+Their lyrics retell Norse legends, and each album has a theme.
 The band split up in early 2004 after releasing the album Blot in December 2003, but later reformed.

-In December 2004, all members of Einherjer's last lineup, including the band's founders Frode Glesnes and Gerhard Storesund, founded the thrash metal band Battered together with bass guitarist Ole Moldesæther.
+In December 2004, all members of Einherjer's last lineup, including founders Frode Glesnes and Gerhard Storesund, formed thrash metal band Battered with bass guitarist Ole Moldesæther.

-In September 2008, Einherjer announced that they would reunite to do some selected shows across Europe in 2009, including the Ragnarök, Kaltenbach and Wacken festivals.
-The band signed with Indie Recordings in December 2010; their first album in eight years, Norrøn was released in September 2011.
-Einherjer has since released three more studio albums, and the latest one, North Star, was released on February 26, 2021.
+In September 2008, Einherjer reunited to play select shows across Europe in 2009, including the Ragnarök, Kaltenbach and Wacken festivals.
+The band signed with Indie Recordings in December 2010.
+Their first album in eight years, Norrøn, was released in September 2011.
+Einherjer has since released four more studio albums.
+The latest, Lifeblood, was released on June 19, 2026.

 Name

-The band's name is taken from Norse mythology, where the term Einherjar describes the slain warriors who have gone to Valhalla and joined Odin's table.
+The band's name is taken from Norse mythology, where the term Einherjar describes slain warriors who have gone to Valhalla and joined Odin's table.

 Battered

-The band was reconstituted in 2004 as "Battered", a thrash band that included Glesnes, Storesund, and Herløe.
-A new vocalist joined them in 2005, Siggy Olaisen, The band only released one demo, ...Beyond Recognition, and one album—also named Battered—before disbanding.
-The self-titled debut album was released February 27, 2006, in Norway; and March 13 in the rest of Europe.
+The band reformed in 2004 as thrash band Battered, including Glesnes, Storesund, and Herløe.
+Singer Siggy Olaisen joined them in 2005.
+The band released one demo, ...Beyond Recognition, and one album, also named Battered, before disbanding.
+The self-titled debut album was released February 27, 2006, in Norway, and March 13 in the rest of Europe.
 The American release date for the album was April 4, 2006.